 Many Federally Qualified Health Centers (FQHCs) have never implemented a formal psychiatry program — much less a telepsychiatry program.
-But as COVID-19 continues to impact communities around the country, you and your team may find yourselves considering how you can provide safe, accessible psychiatric solutions to your patients.
+But as COVID-19 continues to impact communities around the country, you and your team may find yourselves considering how to build a telepsychiatry program that provides safe, accessible psychiatric solutions to your patients.

 Starting a program to provide behavioral health services from the ground up can feel overwhelming.
-But following these guidelines can help you successfully build a program that meets patient needs and helps you achieve your holistic care goals.
+But following these guidelines can help you successfully build a telepsychiatry program for your FQHC that meets patient needs and helps you achieve your holistic care goals.

-First, Complete an In-Depth Needs Assessment to Determine Whether a Telepsychiatry Program is Right for You
+First, Complete an In-Depth Needs Assessment to Determine Whether a Telepsychiatry Program is Right for Your FQHC

 Follow this checklist (in order) to evaluate how a telepsychiatry program would fit into your organization and determine what kind of vendor or telepsychiatry program would meet your needs: